 Clients have benefited from his counsel in appeals before the World Trade Organization ("WTO"), in Binational Panels formed under Chapter 19 of the North American Free Trade Agreement ("NAFTA"), and before the US Court of International Trade and the US Court of Appeals.

 David also has a significant track record of assisting clients in responding to non-tariff trade barriers.
 This highly important work involves using WTO mechanisms to compel countries to comply with their obligations under agreements regulating sanitary and phytosanitary measures and technical barriers to trade.

-In addition, David advises clients on product safety and compliance issues, and he has significant experience of organizing and conducting global product recalls in both domestic and international markets.
-His work in this area has involved a range of products and jurisdictions, including watches in the European Union; gas cylinders in the United States, Canada, Brazil, the European Union, Switzerland, Norway and Kuwait; and toys in the European Union and other countries.
+In addition, David advises clients on product safety and compliance issues, and he has significant experience in organizing and conducting global product recalls in both domestic and international markets.
+His work in this area has involved a range of products and jurisdictions, including watches in the European Union; industrial products in the United States, Canada, Brazil, the European Union, Switzerland, Norway and Kuwait; and toys in the European Union and other countries.

-David represented Hyundai Heavy Industries in US and Canadian antidumping investigations of large power transformers from Korea.
+Represented Hyundai Electric & Energy Systems in US and Canadian antidumping investigations of large power transformers from Korea.

 "The Next Shoe to Drop: COOL and the Threat of Trade Retaliation", June 2015: Washington, DC

 "Why Trade Remedies Are Not a Legitimate or Effective Component of Industrial Policy", October 2011: Sao Paulo, Brazil